str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 > **Notes**:
 > 1. You need to include start and goal in the path.
 > 2. **If your start and goal are the same then just return [].**
-> 3. Both of the above are just to keep your results consistent with our test cases.
+> 3. The above are just to keep your results consistent with our test cases.
 > 4. You can access all the neighbors of a given node by calling `graph[node]`, or `graph.neighbors(node)` ONLY.
 > 5. To measure your search performance, the `explorable_graph.py` provided keeps track of which nodes you have accessed in this way (this is referred to as the set of 'Explored' nodes).
 To retrieve the set of nodes you've explored in this way, call `graph.explored_nodes`.
 If you wish to perform multiple searches on the same graph instance, call `graph.reset_search()` to clear out the current set of 'Explored' nodes. **WARNING**, these functions are intended for debugging purposes only.
 Calls to these functions will fail on Bonnie.